Building typology: Stylistic typology

-See a list of architectural styles.
+Derived from art history, stylistic typology identifies building types by their common expressive, linguistic, and ornamental traits.
+This classification groups structures based on shared visual languages—ranging from classical orders (such as Doric, Ionic, or Corinthian) to historical movements like Gothic or postmodernism—rather than treating individual styles as mere isolated phenomena.

+While many modernist architects dismissed style as an obsolete or historicist concept, stylistic classification remains a fundamental analytical tool in architectural history.
+According to architectural historian Andrew Leach, organizing buildings by style provides an additional relationship between otherwise separate structures, serving as a "protection against chaos" and allowing historians to categorize vast amounts of historical data.
+This approach has been formalized through various theoretical frameworks; for example, in 1926, art historian Izidor Cankar developed a systematic stylistic typology based on formalist theories to trace the evolution of figurative art and architecture.

+Stylistic typology is also deeply interlinked with functional and formal typologies.
+Although certain stylistic details may be considered superfluous ornament, style and form are inherently related; the political, economic, and technological conditions that facilitate the emergence of distinct stylistic languages also dictate the physical forms and structural capacities of an era's architecture.
+For a comprehensive catalog of historical and contemporary movements, see the list of architectural styles.

-Formal Typology
+Formal typology

 History

 Autonomous building types arose partly from the general Enlightenment predilection for categorization, a prelude to scientific discovery.
 At first types were intended as ideal models, which could be variously copied.
 In this sense types were commonly used forms (a basilica, for example), adapted over time in new buildings with quite different uses: from Roman fora to early church forms (St. Peter's Basilica), to 19th century train stations.
 The fact that these forms are very similar and are derived from each other is an important way of understanding typology: types are evolved over time and therefore can convey a sense of history or cultural continuity.
 The idea of building types as formal configurations was enhanced by J.N.L.
 Durand, who developed two important works: the Parallele (1799), a huge, handsome book that reproduced plans, elevations and sections of historic buildings at the same scale.
 He categorized them by formal types, so that their basic similarities could be recognized.
 Durand followed up with a second book that manipulated and reconfigured the classical elements of architecture—columns, walls, etc.—to adapt them to new, emerging uses.
 Durand's system, a language of architecture, demonstrated one essential characteristic of types: a way of designing that was neither entirely free of constraint nor overly prescribed.